-A pharmacy with a current license or registration with the Texas State Board of Pharmacy or is licensed under the laws of another state and is free from any pharmacy board restriction, may apply to become a Texas Medicaid pharmacy provider.
-Texas pharmacies must enroll with the Texas Vendor Drug Program prior to providing outpatient Medicaid prescription services.
+A pharmacy with a current license or registration with the Texas State Board of Pharmacy, or is licensed under the laws of another state and is free from any pharmacy board restriction, may apply to become a Texas Medicaid pharmacy provider.
+Pharmacies must enroll before providing outpatient Medicaid prescription services.

 Pharmacies enroll using the Texas Medicaid and Healthcare Partnership (TMHP) Provider Enrollment and Management System (PEMS):

 - The entire application process can typically take up to 60 business days after receiving all information necessary to process the application.
-The state may extend the timeline in special circumstances.
+TMHP may extend the timeline in particular circumstances.
 Requests for exceptions to the enrollment process, risk category, and provider types that require additional state approval may extend the length of the application process.

 - TMHP sends pharmacies their enrollment effective dates in a confirmation email.

 - Pharmacies can only submit claims on or after the enrollment date.
 Enrollment is not retroactive.

 - HHSC requires pharmacy providers to enroll in Medicaid before participating in any other state program administered by HHSC or involvement in any Medicaid or CHIP MCO pharmacy network.

 - HHSC will terminate pharmacies without claim payment within a continuous twelve-month period.
 The pharmacy must reapply by submitting a new application for reinstatement using PEMS.

 - The fee for applications submitted between Jan.
 1 and Dec.
 31, 2021, is $599.00.